PeWeProxy/development-support/README.txt

 Do this once, then start proxy via sk.fiit.peweproxy.Bootstrap

 Shortcomings:
-	- variables.xml are overwritten -> last bundle wins
+	- We need a way to merge variables.xml and plugins_ordering from multiple bundles.
-	- plugins_ordering from bundles is ignored
+	  For now, these are copied from this project's "common" directory.